 I am also the founder of the AHRC-funded project 'Sex in Six Objects'.
 The project uses objects from the history of sexuality to talk to young people about gender and sexual health and diversity.
-You can find out more about the project from the project website where you can also watch our project video.
-So far, seven (!)
-'Sex in Six Objects' workshops have taken place, in collaboration with various researchers from the University of Cambridge, the University of Exeter, Anglia Ruskin and the University of Manchester.
+Workshops were organised in collaboration with various researchers from the University of Cambridge, the University of Exeter, Anglia Ruskin and the University of Manchester.
 Our workshops took place at various locations in Cambridge, including the Museum of Archaeology and Anthropology, as well as at the Freud Museum in London.
 The project has been covered in the local and national news.

 I was also co-curator and specialist advisor for the art exhibition ‘Naomi Wilzig and Magnus Hirschfeld: Two Collections from the History of Sexuality’, which took place a the Institute of Sexology Research Center at the Humboldt Universität Berlin in May 2015.